MadhavJivrajani/ThreadTheNeedle/README.md

 * To save the changes, press `shift + w`

 ### How to run the tool
-Run `python3 demo1.py` and enter the PID for the process for which performance debugging is to be done.
-Enter a refresh rate (in seconds), this is the rate at which information will be refreshed in `top` For example, refresh rate of `0.01` implies that information is updated every `0.01 seconds` in `top`
+The method specified below works for tool1 and tool2, -> Open the tool1 / tool2 folder.
+-> Run the following command : `python3 server.py`
+-> Vist '127.0.0.1:3000' in the browser
+-> Now enter the PID in the corresponding field
+-> Now click the Update threads and select the thread to be analyzed.
+-> Click start thread button and wait for around 5 seconds for the dynamic graph to be displayed.
+-> To end the process, click on End Thread.

 ### TODO
 - [ ] Give visuals for all threads of a process